Airbus A380 wing checks extended to entire fleet

 By signalling that the flaws are thought to be structural and widespread, the fleet-wide inspection order will refocus attention on faults recently found in flagship jets from both of the world's dominant aircraft makers.

-Boeing and Airbus, a division of European Aeronautic Defence & Space Co., maintain that their newest planes are safe to fly after problems were caught at an early stage.
+Boeing (BA.N) and Airbus, a division of European Aeronautic Defence & Space Co.
+EAD.PA, maintain that their newest planes are safe to fly after problems were caught at an early stage.

 Under the new directive, first reported by Reuters earlier on Wednesday, the seven airlines currently operating A380s must carry out Airbus-sanctioned checks and preliminary repairs on every plane before its 1,300th flight.